 Hanson suggests that we have the power to build inner strength and resilience by focusing on positive experiences in such a way that our brains are reshaped to respond to life with more positive feelings, sense of calm, and confidence.
 He suggests that we literally “hold the good” for as long as 10-20 seconds each time we have a pleasant experience.
 In his new book, Hardwiring Happiness: The New Brain Science of Contentment, Calm, and Confidence, Hanson has a number of simple practices that have powerful benefits.
 He developed the HEAL exercise to build the positive centers of the brain and also decrease the negative charge of painful experiences, both past and present:

-- Intend and sense that the experience is sinking into you as you sink into it.
+- A: Absorb it: Sense that the experience is sinking into you as you sink into it.
 Let it really land in your mind.
 Perhaps visualize it sifting down into you like golden dust, or feel it washing you like a soothing balm.
 Or place it like a jewel in the treasure chest of your heart.
 Know that the experience is becoming part of you, a resource inside that you can take with you wherever you go.